Table of Contents

 Kandy – last kingdom of Sri Lanka

-Nestled among the lush green mountains and located around the picturesque Kandy Lake, the last kingdom of Sri Lanka, located 500 m above the sea level, harbours large number of historical as well as natural attractions.
+Nestled among the lush green mountains and located around the picturesque Kandy Lake, the last kingdom of Sri Lanka, located 500 m above the sea level, harbours a large number of historical as well as natural attractions.
 Kandy is the hub of the hill country; this historical city is the home for the most sacred temple of the island, where the left eyetooth of Buddha resides.
 Kandy is the last bastion of colonial rulers of the island today it is a world heritage site owing to historical importance.

 Kandy is predominantly a Buddhist occupied city and most people in the city are believing in Buddhism, a Large number of Buddhist temples are scattered in the old part of the city and Lake area.
 The city holds the most beautiful pageant of the country in the month of Esala or July.
 The historical pageant is named as Esala ceremony and which draws hundreds of thousands of visitors from all around the world.

 The journey from Colombo to Kandy is a treat with fine views of the scenery afforded from the road or railway.
 One should not miss the elephant orphanage on the half alone the Colombo-Kandy highway.
 It is the home for the biggest herd of elephants in the world with more than 80 animals in the herd.

 Nuwara Eliya is located at the heart of the southern hill country, highest elevated city and most favourite hill station during the British rule in Sri Lanka.
 The city is well known among the locals as ‘little England’ owing to its somewhat similar weather to Scottish weather, old colonial-style building, 18 hole golf course, Victoria Park, a racecourse, and excellent fishing in the lakes and rivers around the city.

 The temperature can drop to close to freezing after the sunset and it is common to see smoke rising from the chimneys of the many Tudor-style mansions.
-Nuwara Eliya is a great place for anchor yourself while exploring the countryside, there are many treks through the mountains, escapements, forests and plantations that can be used for a walk, hiking and mountain climbing.
+Gregory lake and surrounding area is a great place for anchor yourself while exploring the countryside, there are many treks through the mountains, escapements, forests and plantations that can be used for a walk, hiking and mountain climbing.